hazelgrove/hazel/INSTALL.md

 in `hazelcore`.
 The definitions in `hazelweb` cannot be used in the REPL because that package needs a browser environment to run.

+## (Optional) Install fswatch for automatic reformatting & recompilation

+Do this if you want to be able to run `make watch` to automatically watch the Hazel source for changes, triggering reformatting and recompilation.

+  - If you are on Ubuntu/Debian, you can do this by running the following commands:

+    ```sh
+    sudo apt install fswatch
+    opam install fswatch
+    ```

+  - If you are on MacOS, you can do this by running the following commands:

+    ```sh
+    brew install fswatch
+    opam install fswatch
+    ```